Metzora (parashah): Leviticus chapter 15

 The Mishnah taught that they inquired along seven lines before they determined that a genital discharge rendered a man unclean.
 A discharge caused by one of these reasons did not render the man impure or subject him to bringing an offering.
 They asked: (1) about his food, (2) about his drink, (3) what he had carried, (4) whether he had jumped, (5) whether he had been ill, (6) what he had seen, and (7) whether he had obscene thoughts.
 It did not matter whether he had had thoughts before or after seeing a woman.
 Rabbi Judah taught that the discharge would not render him unclean if he had watched animals having intercourse or even if he merely saw a woman's dyed garments.
 Rabbi Akiva taught that the discharge would not render him unclean even if he had eaten any kind of food, good or bad, or had drunk any kind of liquid.
 The Sages exclaimed to Rabbi Akiva that according to his view, no more men would ever be rendered unclean by genital discharge.
 Rabbi Akiva replied that one does not have an obligation to ensure that there exist men unclean because of a genital discharges.

+The Mishnah taught that even a man who experiences abnormal (nonseminal) genital oozing (a zav within the meaning of Leviticus 15:1–15), whose impurity lasts at least seven days, who experienced a seminal emission, for which, were he not a zav, he would be impure for only one day; a menstruating woman who discharged semen, despite the fact that she is already impure with a severe impurity unaffected by her immersion; and a woman who engaged in conjugal relations with her husband and later saw menstrual blood, all are required to immerse themselves and purify themselves of the impurity of the seminal emission, even though they remain impure due to the more severe impurity.
+But Rabbi Judah taught that they are exempt from immersion, as even after immersion, they would remain impure due to the more severe impurity.

+The Mishnah taught that if the time for the recitation of the Shema arrived and a man is impure due to a seminal emission (as discussed at Leviticus 15:16 and Deuteronomy 23:11), he may contemplate the Shema in his mind, but neither recite the blessings preceding the Shema nor the blessings following it.
+Over food that, after partaking, one is obligated to recite a blessing, he recites a blessing after, but he does not recite a blessing before.
+In each of these instances, Rabbi Judah taught that he recites the blessings before and after.